kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 </aside>

-Below are some more core Executive Functioning skills that influence your ability to learn effectively.
-With each skill listed below, in addition to the explanation, you will find a few strategies highlighted that you can practice improving the skill.
+Below are some more Executive Functioning skills that influence your ability to learn effectively.
+With each skill listed, in addition to the explanation, you will find a few strategies highlighted that you can use to improve the skill.

 ![executive-functioning-skills.webp](/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills/executive-functioning-skills.webp)